-As a consequence, the ordering number (MLFB) and the ratings that are stated on the nameplate do no longer match the actual device properties.
+As a consequence, the order number (MLFB) and the ratings that are stated on the nameplate do no longer match the actual device properties.

-If such changes are necessary, the changes should be clearly and fully noted on the device.
+If changes are necessary under exceptional circumstances, the changes should be clearly and fully noted on the device.
 Self-adhesive labels are provided for this which can be used as supplementary nameplates.